Tar Command in Linux: How to Compress & Extract File with Tar

-After buying Linux VPS, you need to know some essential commands to manage files.
+To advance the ideal of tasks, you need to know some essential commands to manage files.
 Tar is one of them and in the end, you will be able to extract, create, modify, and list tar archive files.
 As a compressed file, an archived file contains one or more files that are grouped together for easier storage and transfer.

-Compress & Extract File with Tar Command in Linux
+Compress & Extract File with tar Command in Linux

 Previously on the OperaVPS blog, you learned How To Unzip Files Using Command On Linux.
 Join us with this guide to learn how to create archived files with the help of tar command examples.